LinWeintraub/SnakeGame/README.md

 Food.Java: an interface that defines the methods for the behaviour of food in the game.

 ### Classes
-ConsoleGame.java implements the GameController interface to run the game in console SnakeGame.java implements the GameLogic interface for the Snake Game ConsoleGraphic.java implements the Graphic interface, allows the game to display itself on console.
+ConsoleGame.java implements the GameController interface to run the game in console.
+SnakeGame.java implements the GameLogic interface for the Snake Game.
+ConsoleGraphic.java implements the Graphic interface, allows the game to display itself on console.
-PlayBoard.java implements the Board interface for the Snake Game Snake.java implements the Character interface, an implementation of the main character in the Snake Game Apple.java implements the Food interface, the target for the character to increase its score Main.java the main entry point of the program.
+PlayBoard.java implements the Board interface for the Snake Game.
+Snake.java implements the Character interface, an implementation of the main character in the Snake Game.
+Apple.java implements the Food interface, the target for the character to increase its score.
+Main.java the main entry point of the program.